Makerspace Operations Bootcamp

 - How to instruct

 The five-day course runs 9 AM to 5 PM Monday through Friday at our Ann Arbor shop and mixes classroom discussion and activities, Maker Works checkout classes, open time to make things, and local field trips to see these operational tools in operation in other business settings.
-Lunch and refreshments each day, a Monday evening social event, and a special dinner on Thursday (or special lunch Friday) are included.
+Lunch and refreshments each day, a Monday evening social event, and a special lunch Friday are included.
 Books, a workbook with example documents, and other supplies will be provided.
 Attendees will have a regular Maker Works membership during the course (and two days before or after) to experience first hand making things in a makerspace, and can take checkout classes for free during that membership.
 See the link at the top of this page for the course outline.

 The Operations Bootcamp includes a tour of Zingerman’s Mail Order facilities, a reception on Monday night at Zingerman’s Roadhouse restaurant, and a lunch at Zingerman’s Delicatessen on Friday.

 Attendees will also leave with copies of Jack Stack’s The Great Game of Business and Ari Weinzweig’s Zingerman’s Guide to Good Leading, Part 1: A Lapsed Anarchist’s Approach to Building a Great Business.

 Cost for the Makerspace Operations Bootcamp is $2,000 a person.
 See the online registration form here.
 The $200 deposit is refundable up to 1 week before the course begins.
 A discount is available for groups of 2 or more.
 Please contact us if you are interested in scheduling a course outside the regular course schedule.